 Chinese New Year Brief Facts

-Chinese New Year, often referred to as the Lunar New Year or the Spring Festival, is the most momentous traditional Chinese festival celebrating the first day of Spring as well as the start of a new year on the traditional Chinese calendar.
-The history of Chinese New Year festival dated all the way back to around 3,500 years ago, during the Shang Dynasty (1600-1046 BC).
-The festival has evolved from sacrificial rituals as a mark of respect to gods and ancestors at the commencement or the conclusion of each year, to one of celebrations, entertainments and social activities instead of just religious occasions.
+Chinese New Year, often referred to as the Lunar New Year or the Spring Festival.
+It is the most momentous traditional Chinese festival celebrating the first day of Spring.
+And the start of a new year on the traditional Chinese calendar.
+History of Chinese New Year festival dated back to around 3,500 years ago, during the Shang Dynasty (1600-1046 BC).
+The festival has evolved from sacrificial rituals as respects to gods and ancestors at beginning or end of each year.
+To one of celebrations, entertainments and social activities instead of just religious occasions.

-Similarly, Chinese New Year festival is filled with stories and myths.
-There is a popular legendary belief that a mythical beast called “Nian” will consume cattle, harvests and even humans especially small children on New Year’s Eve.
-Many food items are left outside of home doors to prevent “Nian” from racking havoc.
+Similarly, the Chinese New Year festival has many stories and myths.
+A popular legendary belief about the mythical beast called “Nian”.
+It will consume cattle, harvests and even humans especially small children on New Year’s Eve.
+As a result, many householders will leave items outside of home doors to prevent “Nian” from racking havoc.
 Then an old wise man presumed that “Nian” is afraid of loud noises from firecrackers and the colour red.
-Hence, the traditions of lighting firecrackers plus displaying red lanterns and red scrolls on doors and windows outside homes are common practices to frighten the “Nian” away.
+Hence, there are traditions of lighting firecrackers plus displaying red lanterns and red scrolls on doors and windows outside homes.
+These are common practices to frighten the “Nian” away.

 Chinese New Year Customs

-Some customs of Chinese New Year include: Spring cleaning of the house before Chinese New Year; shopping for new clothing before Chinese New Year, preferably red or bright colours; sending of greeting cards or messages to friends and relatives before and during Chinese New Year; attending Chinese New Year Eve reunion dinner for the whole family; giving of red packets or envelopes to children and unmarried adults; wearing of new red or colourful clothing; visit family and friends bearing gifts; consumption of festive feasts that are delicious, with pretty presentations of the dishes and auspicious connotations.
+Some customs of Chinese New Year include: Spring cleaning of the house before Chinese New Year.
+Shopping for new clothing before Chinese New Year, preferably red or bright colours.
+Sending of greeting cards or messages to friends and relatives before and during Chinese New Year.
+Attending Chinese New Year Eve reunion dinner for the whole family.
+Giving of red packets or envelopes to children and unmarried adults.
+Wearing of new red or colourful clothing.
+Visit family and friends bearing gift.
+Consumption of festive feasts that are delicious, with pretty presentations of the dishes and auspicious connotations.

 Dragon and Lion Dances Celebrations

-Dragon and lion dances are common entertainments to bring good luck and good fortune and to ward off any bad luck and evil spirits and to bring happiness for the new year.
-In Chinese culture, the dragon is one of the luckiest signs in the Chinese zodiac, it symbolises wisdom, power and wealth that brings good luck and prosperity.
-It is alleged that the lengthier the dragon, the more good luck and good fortune it will bring.
+Dragon and lion dances are common entertainments to bring good luck and good fortune.
+They also ward off any bad luck and evil spirits and bring happiness for the new year.
+In Chinese culture, dragon is one of the luckiest signs in the Chinese zodiac.
+It symbolizes wisdom, power and wealth and bring good luck and prosperity.
+They claimed that the lengthier the dragon, the better luck and good fortune it will bring.
 So, some dragons may stretch 100 feet or even longer.
 While lion represents wisdom, power and superiority even though it is not one of the zodiac signs.

-Dragon and lion dances are customarily complemented by loud beating drums, with the dancers mimicking snake like dragon movements and lion movements, while at the same time showing off their martial arts dexterity.
+Customarily, loud beating drums will complement dragon and lion dances.
+With the dancers mimicking snake like dragon movements and lion movements.
+While at the same time showing off their martial arts dexterity.
 And the setting off of firecrackers during the dance ceremonies to ward off evil spirits is also common practice.